websweetstudio/wssbase/CONTRIBUTING.md

 4. Test your changes to ensure they work as expected.
 5. Submit a pull request, detailing the changes you made and why they are necessary.

-We appreciate your contributions, and together, we can make Wsstheme an even more amazing WordPress starter theme.
+We appreciate your contributions, and together, we can make WssBase an even more amazing WordPress starter theme.